fluxcore/fluxcore.github.com/pages/docs/models.md

 Models
 =

-Backend
+Implementation
 -

 By default, the framework implements `illuminate/database` as database backend and uses the `Eloquent ORM` to provide a Model interface.
-You can read the documentation of Eloquent at the [Laravel 4 website](http://four.laravel.com/docs/eloquent).
+You can read the documentation of Eloquent at the [Eloquent ORM documentation page](http://four.laravel.com/docs/eloquent).

 Defining a Model
 -